-This rock, in Embudo Canyon in the Albuquerque foothills, is not where it should be.
+This good sized rock, more than a stone but not quite a boulder, in Embudo Canyon in the Albuquerque foothills, is not where it should be.

-It appears it was lifted out of the ground on a nearby mound of dirt left by a road grader, and was carefully placed in a ditch by the side of the trail we are trekking down.
-We can see the hole imprint in the mound where the rock used to rest.
+It appears it was removed from a nearby mound of dirt and was carefully placed on the trail Alex and I are now trekking down.
+We can see the hole imprint in the mound where the rock used to sleep.

 ” Let’s move it back, ” Alex jokes.